mratsim/constantine/README.md

 On x86-64, inline assembly is used to workaround compilers having issues optimizing large integer arithmetic, and also ensure constant-time code.

+## Dependencies

+Constantine has no dependencies, even on Nim standard library except:
+- for testing
+  - jsony for parsing json test vectors
+  - the Nim standard library for unittesting, formatting and datetime.
+  - GMP for testing against GMP
+- for benchmarking
+  - The Nim standard libreary for timing and formatting
+- for Nvidia GPU backend:
+  - the LLVM runtime ("dev" version with headers is not needed)
+  - the CUDA runtime ("dev" version with headers is not needed)
+- at compile-time
+  - we need the std/macros library to generate Nim code.

 ## Security

 Hardening an implementation against all existing and upcoming attack vectors is an extremely complex task.